Last editedMay 20221 min read

 Obtain BIC and IBAN details from payers

-- Existing customer’s Sort Codes and Account Numbers will need to be converted to the required BIC & IBAN format.
+Existing customers' bank identifier numbers and account numbers will need to be converted to the required BIC & IBAN format.

 4. Mandate management